Privacy & Terms

 We will endeavour to provide the requested information as promptly and inexpensively as possible.
 Following receipt of your request, we will let you know if a fee applies and if so, the amount.
 Any applicable fee will most likely be required to be paid prior to us providing documents or information to you.
 Information about how any applicable fee is calculated will be provided following receipt of your request.

 Credit Corp will take reasonable steps to ensure that your personal information is accurate, complete and up to date.
 This allows us to provide quality services to you.
 If you believe the information we hold about you is incorrect please write to us at the address listed below.

-You may obtain more information about the way Credit Corp manages your personal information and about access to and correction of your personal information by applying in writing to our Privacy Officer:
+You may obtain more information about the way Credit Corp manages your personal information and about access to and correction of your personal information by applying in writing to:

-Further information on privacy in New Zealand may also be obtained by visiting the website of the Office of the New Zealand Privacy Commissioner at www.privacy.org.nz.
+Further information on privacy in Australia may also be obtained by visiting the website of the Office of the Australian Information Commissioner at www.oaic.gov.au.

 Making a complaint

 Telephone 1300 768 621

 We will endeavour to deal with your complaint as soon as is reasonably practicable.
 If we are unable to satisfactorily resolve your complaint, it may be referred to a recognised external dispute resolution scheme of which Credit Corp is a member.
 Credit Corp is currently a member of the dispute resolution scheme of the Australian Financial Complaints Authority (AFCA) which is approved by the Office of the Australian Information Commissioner and the Australian Securities and Investments Commission.
 AFCA provides an impartial dispute resolution service which is free to consumers and can be contacted at www.afca.org.au or on 1800 931 678.